R3tr0Bit/OTW-WriteUps/bandit/level13.md

 > If you want to explore the topic more deeply, look up tutorials or documentation online there’s plenty of good material out there.
 </details>

+Basically, this private key allow us to login directly in the server.
+First things to do is create a file in our computer and save the key got earlier.